dsmagicug/rapidpro-external-ussd-channel/README.md

  * Create a RapidPro trigger that corresponds to the `Trigger word` that was specified during `step 6` under Channel config above.
- * If you want the one shortcode to support multiple flows, create a single flow that routes to other flows and assign a the trigger (create in above) to that flow. for example if You have 3 flows (Register flow, Login flow, and Survey flow), you can create an extra flow say  `Link flow` and route the user accordingly as below.
+ * If you want a single shortcode to support multiple flows, create a single flow that routes to other flows and assign a the trigger (create in above) to that flow. for example if You have 3 flows (Register flow, Login flow, and Survey flow), you can create an extra flow say  `Link flow` and route the user accordingly as below.
 ```
  1. Register
  2. Login